Kenny2github/verilog-cpu/tests/README.md

 This directory contains ModelSim macro files used to test various features of the CPU.

-ModelSim must be run with this directory as the working dirctory for the files to work.
+ModelSim must be run with the macro file's directory as the working dirctory for the files to work.